 And it worked instantly this time!

 I’m now adding some edits and clarifications in the above [now below] instructions.
 I think it would make sense to incorporate them into the official instructions.

 I believe the existing official instructions are great if you have a specific subdomain of your custom domain that you want to use.
 If not then you’ll surely want both the root domain and the www version to work and of course you’ll want it to work for both http and https.
-As far as I can tell, only those with a profound understanding of sysadminnery could infer the instructions below.
+As far as I can tell, only those with a profound understanding of sysadminnery could immediately infer the instructions below from what’s currently in the official instructions.
 (I mean, I have a PhD in computer science and it was a pretty huge frustration for me to piece it all together!)